Tania-khn/Decodelabs-Task-3-Tania-Mansoor-Khan/README.md

 ## License

-This project is licensed under the MIT License.
+This project is developed as part of the DecodeLabs Cybersecurity internship and is licensed under the MIT License for educational and learning purposes.

-# Decodelabs-Task-3-Tania-Mansoor-Khan
-Phishing Awareness Analysis is a cybersecurity project that identifies and analyzes phishing attempts to help users recognize and avoid malicious emails and fake websites.